-All electronic devices (cell phones, music players, cameras, etc.) must be placed in student's locker, secured with a combination lock, and remain secured in the locker until dismissal.
+All electronic devices (cell phones, music players, cameras, smart watches, ear buds, etc.) must be placed in student's locker, secured with a combination lock, and remain secured in the locker until dismissal.

-- Cell phones see the policy, Addendum I. - Cell phones, music players, recording devices may not be used in a classroom without a teacher's specified permission, or on-campus with a staff member's permission. - Cameras students may not take classroom pictures without the permission of the teacher.
+- Cell phones see the policy, Addendum I. - Cell phones, music players, recording devices, smart watches, ear buds, or any other electronic device may not be used in a classroom without a teacher's specified permission, or on-campus, during the instruction day (7:45 3:15) without a staff member's permission. - Cameras students may not take classroom pictures without the permission of the teacher.
 Pictures of other students may not be taken unless that/those student(s) have given permission. - Pictures of T.H.
 Rogers' staff, students, and facilities cannot be posted on the internet! - The school is not responsible for the loss or disappearance of electronic items.